-Done!
-You’ll see in the Dashboard that it is being created.
+And that's it!
+You're done.
+You’ll see your stack in the dashboard that it is being created.
 You can also monitor the deployment process of the CloudFormation template in the Events tab.

-This portion of the documentation covers how to view the homepage of TORO Integrate by making A records on Amazon Web Services’ Route 53.
+Instead of using the IP address generated by AWS to access your TORO Integrate instance, you can use your own domain name.
+In this section, we'll be showing you how to do this via creating an A record in AWS Route 53.
 Route 53 is a service available on AWS that is used to manage the Domain Name Service (DNS) of web services to direct users to web applications by translating domain names into numeric IP addresses.
-You may find more information about it here.

 Creating a Hosted Zone